Pillsbury Flour Products Recalled Due To Potential Salmonella Risk

 Although the flour on this recall list shouldn’t be used for any purpose, it’s especially important not to eat raw dough.
 This warning applies to all lots and brands of flour because, as Munchies pointed out, eating raw cookie dough has led to human deaths.

-In one particularly disturbing case, a Nevada resident became so ill after ingesting two small bites of raw cookie dough that she had to be hospitalized and put into a medically induced coma.
+In one particularly disturbing case, a Nevada resident became so ill after ingesting two small bites of raw cookie dough that she had to be hospitalized and put into a medically-induced coma.
 She had contracted E. coli O157:H7, and it damaged her body so severely that she spent the next four years in a mostly bed-ridden state before succumbing to organ failure and cardiac arrest.

 To avoid potential health issues, it’s best to steer clear of all raw dough.
 You should also avoid any usage of the currently recalled lots of Pillsbury Unbleached All-Purpose Flour.